MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 - Stored procedures
 - Data distribution and partitioning

-The basic information for these objects (including metrics such as row counts, physical size, data compression ratios, and object dependencies) should be available via queries against system catalog tables in the source system.
+The basic information for these objects should include metrics such as row counts, physical size, data compression ratios, and object dependencies.
+This information should be available via queries against system catalog tables in the source system.
 The system metadata is the best source for this information.
 External documentation might be stale and not in sync with changes that have been applied to the data structure since the initial implementation.

-It may also be possible to analyze actual object usage from query logs or use tooling from Microsoft partners to help, for example, Attunity Visibility.
-It might be that some tables don't need to be migrated as they're no longer used in production queries.
+You might also be able to analyze actual object usage from query logs or use tooling from Microsoft partners (such as Attunity Visibility) to help.
+It's possible that some tables don't need to be migrated because they're no longer used in production queries.

-Data sizing and workload information (for example, levels of concurrency required) is important since it's used to define an appropriate configuration for the Azure Synapse Analytics.
-It is also good practice to understand the expected data and workload future growth as this may also affect the recommended target configuration.
+Data sizing and workload information (for example, levels of concurrency required) is important because it's used to define an appropriate configuration for Azure Synapse Analytics.
+It's also good practice to understand the expected growth of data and workloads, because this information might also affect the recommended target configuration.

-When using data volumes to estimate the storage required for the new target platform, it is important to understand the data compression ratio (if any) on the source database.
+When you're using data volumes to estimate the storage required for the new target platform, it's important to understand the data compression ratio (if any) on the source database.
 Simply taking the amount of storage used on the source system is likely to be a false basis for sizing.
-It should be possible from monitoring and metadata information to determine uncompressed raw data size, as well as any overheads for indexing, data replication, logging, or other processes in the current system.
+Monitoring and metadata information can help you determine uncompressed raw data size.
+It can also help you determine any overheads for indexing, data replication, logging, or other processes in the current system.

 The uncompressed raw data size of the tables to be migrated is a good starting point for estimating the storage required in the new target Azure Synapse Analytics environment.

-There will also be a compression factor as well as indexing overhead in the new target platform, but these will probably be different to the source system.
-The Azure Synapse Analytics storage pricing also includes seven days of snapshot backups.
-This can have an impact on the overall cost of storage required compared to the existing environment.
+The new target platform will also include a compression factor and indexing overhead, but these will probably be different from the source system.
+Azure Synapse Analytics storage pricing also includes seven days of snapshot backups.
+This can have an impact on the overall cost of storage required, compared to the existing environment.

-The data model performance tuning process can be left until late in the migration process so that it takes place when there are real data volumes within the data warehouse.
-But it is recommended that some performance tuning options can be implemented earlier in the process.
-For example, in Azure Synapse Analytics it generally makes sense to define small dimension tables as replicated tables and to define large fact tables as clustered columnstore indexes.
+You can leave the performance tuning process for the data model until late in the migration process, so that it happens when real data volumes are in the data warehouse.
+But we recommend that you implement some performance tuning options earlier in the process.
+For example, in Azure Synapse Analytics, it generally makes sense to define small dimension tables as replicated tables and to define large fact tables as clustered columnstore indexes.
 Similarly, indexes defined in the source environment provide a good indication of which columns might benefit from indexing in the new environment.
-Using this information when initially defining the tables prior to loading will save time later in the process.
+Using this information when you're initially defining the tables before loading will save time later in the process.

-It is good practice to measure the compression ratio and index overhead for your own data in Azure Synapse Analytics as the migration project progresses.
+It's good practice to measure the compression ratio and index overhead for your own data in Azure Synapse Analytics as the migration project progresses.
 This measure enables future capacity planning.

 It may be possible to simply your existing data warehouse prior to migration by about reducing complexity to ease migration.
 It could include: